dzhang52/605.401_Clueless/Readme.txt

-To start the server: python socketServer.py socketServer.py listens on port 5555
+To start the server for the CLI version of the game.
+Note: socketServer.py listens on port 5555 python socketServer.py

-To start the client: python telnetClient.py serverIP 5555 serverIP should be the IP address socketServer.py is running on.
-If server and client are on the same machine, use "localhost"
+To start the client for the CLI version of the game.
+Note: serverIP should be the IP address socketServer.py is running on.
+If server and client are on the same machine, use "localhost" python telnetClient.py serverIP 5555

+To start the server for the GUI version of the game python gameServer.py

+To start the client for the GUI version of the game python gameClient.py serverIP 5555

 GameBoard Legends: